 Here this article introduces the simple and easy methods to stop Windows 10 update completely., Note: You don’t need to try them all; just work your way down the list until you find the one that works for you.

-Remember keeping your machine as up to date as possible is an important part of keeping yourself safe online.
-And that’s why We Do Not Recommend to Turn Off Windows Updates.
-Installing Windows Updates Are good To Secure your windows 10 and Get the latest New Feature, Security updates, Bug Fixed Regularly
+Remember keeping your machine as up-to-date as possible is an important part of keeping yourself safe online.
+And that’s why We Do Not Recommend to turning off Windows Updates.
+Installing Windows Updates Are good for securing your Windows 10 and Get the latest New Feature, Security updates, Bug fixes regularly

 Disable Windows Update Service

 Windows Update is essentially just another Windows Service and can be turned off in a similar manner to other services.
 While disabling the automatic update service will temporarily halt any Windows 10 cumulative updates, But the service will re-enable itself after a certain amount of time.
-If you are looking for halt windows update for a certain period of time disable the windows update service following steps below.
+If you are looking for halt Windows update for a certain period of time disable the Windows update service by following the steps below.